 - Limited Wardrobe: Mike and Moira lampshaded this in the Behind The Scenes special, while discussing what to wear for the day.

 - Negated Moment of Awesome: On at least two occasions, a penalty on the Crag cost a player a perfect score.

 - The Nicknamer: Many contestants go by nicknames given by the show.
 Moira also obtained a nickname, "Mo".
 However, the latter stuck.

 - No Indoor Voice: Mike O'Malley, to the point where Moira would say "Steady, Mike" or some other variation.

 - Obvious Rule Patch: When Boulder Canyon (no, not that one) was introduced to the Crag, contestants had to climb the largest boulder to start their ascent.
 However, some players zig-zagged though the rest of the obstacle, sometimes not touching all the boulders.
 Global GUTS required contestants to jump on every boulder or get hit with an automatic third place finish.
 On one episode, this turned into a case of Disqualification-Induced Victory where two contestants were penalized as such and got automatic thirds.
 One of the disqualified players was tied for the lead with the third player, who won the event - and gold - despite reaching the top last.

 - Red Baron: The show gave one to each contestant.

-- The Runner Up Takes It All: A.J.
+- The Runner-Up Takes It All: A.J.
 McLean, Mike Vogel, even Ashley Drane... they won silver medals, and yet they went on to do bigger things.
-See the Hey, It's That Guy! section for the former two.

 - Voiceover Translation: Used for non-English editions of Spill Your Guts.